bookercodes/booker.codes/work/scrimba-pod.md

     </div>
 </section>

 [The Scrimba Podcast](https://scrimba.com/podcast) is a top-ranking technology podcast for aspiring techies and self-taught coders looking to transition into the tech industry.
-There are currently 100 episodes, generating 12,000+ downloads per month.
+There are currently 100 episodes, generating 14,000+ downloads per month.
+The reach isn't just far, it's deep.
+Learner developers keep coming back for a weekly dose of inspiration and write in every week with touching messages about how the podcast changed their trajectory.

 🔗 Jump to [**case study & business impact**](#case-study)